Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 Patrick Leigh Fermor on a boat, Hydra 1959.
 Benaki Museum / Ghika Gallery.
 Photographic Archive

 Paddy at Rila Monastery in Bulgaria, August 1934.
 After: Artemis Cooper, “Patrick Leigh Fermor.
-An Adventure” (London: John Murray Publications 2012).
+An Adventure” (London: John Murray 2012).

 Joan.
 From Olivia Stewart’s archive